Understanding the Process

 Not by feeling better every session.
 Sometimes sessions are difficult.
 Sometimes you leave feeling worse than when you arrived.
 This isn't failure - it's often the work happening.

 When you need the therapist less.
 Not in a defensive "I'm fine" way, but genuinely.
 You've internalised something.
-You can do for yourself what you used to need them for.
+You can sometimes do for yourself what you used to need them for.

 Therapy isn't meant to last forever.
 The goal is to work yourself out of a job - or rather, for me to work myself out of a job.
 But knowing when to end is tricky.